Frequently Asked Questions

 There are a few gluten free items in the deli case (olives, hummus, eggs, cold brews, cheeses and artisan butters).
 However, we cannot guarantee that the product has not been cross-contaminated with gluten.

 Yes!
-You’ll need to either pre-order online and drop us an email letting us know you’d like it sliced.
-Or you can come to the Bakehouse and if a loaf is completely cool we can run it through the slicer.
+If you pre-order online, leave a note letting us know you’d like it sliced.
+Or if you come to the Bakehouse and there's a loaf that's completely cool, we we can run it through the slicer.

-Unfortunately, if the bread is too warm the crumb is too sticky and won’t run through the slicer.
-The Pullman is also a great option as it comes pre-sliced.
+If the bread is too warm, the crumb is too sticky and won’t run through the slicer.
+The Pullman is also a great option, as it comes pre-sliced.

-When ready to eat, defrost the loaf at room temperature and once thawed, put it back in the oven at 350F for 10-12 minutes.
+When ready to eat, defrost the loaf at room temperature.
+Once thawed, warm it in the oven at 350F for 10-12 minutes.

 About Sourdough Bread

 All bread is made with four simple ingredients: flour, water, salt, and yeast.
-Yeast is a microscopic organism that plays a part in making many of the world’s favorite foods from wine to beer and kimchi through the process of fermentation.
-What makes a bread a sourdough bread is that the yeast used in the fermentation of the dough is wild yeast rather than commercially available yeast known as “baker’s yeast.”
+Yeast is a microscopic organism that plays a part in making many of the world’s favorite foods from wine and beer to kimchi through the process of fermentation.
+What makes bread sourdough is that the yeast used in the fermentation of the dough is wild yeast rather than commercially available yeast known as “baker’s yeast.”

 There’s nothing inherently better or worse about using wild yeast or commercial yeast—some of the best breads in the world use a mixture of both!
 But natural, wild yeast brings an exciting range of flavor, experimentation, and health benefits that are typically not found in breads made with only commercial yeast.

-The fascinating transformation the dough goes through under the influence of wild yeast gives the bread better keeping qualities due to the unique environment wild yeast creates.
-It also makes sourdough bread much easier to digest than other breads and contributes to healthy digestion overall) due to the diversity of healthy bacteria present during fermentation.
+The fascinating transformation of the dough under the influence of wild yeast gives the bread better keeping qualities due to the unique environment wild yeast creates.
+It also makes sourdough bread much easier to digest than other breads (and contributes to healthy digestion overall) due to the diversity of healthy bacteria present during fermentation.

 Diverse, wild yeast also provides a huge range of flavor possibilities not present in commercial yeast fermentation.
 A common misconception is that sourdough must taste sour!
-Sourdough often tastes sour, but it doesn’t have to—it can taste anywhere on a range from sweet, floral, and creamy, to bright, sharp, and sour.
-The skill of the sourdough baker is in managing the fermentation to balance these flavors to get exactly the flavor profile and texture desired.
+Sourdough often tastes sour, but it doesn’t have to — it can taste anywhere from sweet, floral, and creamy, to bright, sharp, and sour.
+The skill of the sourdough baker is in managing the fermentation to balance these flavors to achieve the exact flavor profile and texture desired.